MatcheyGradient/matcheygradient/README.md

-i code in java, looking forward to start python though. work on side projects most of the time, but school is more important
+i code in java, looking forward to start python though. i work on small projects most of the time.

 # projects
 - discord webhook tester(s)